luckyboykg/Ionic3-Ngrx/README.md

 # Ionic3 Ngrx
-This project is an example to apply NGRX in Ionic.
+This project is an example to apply NgRx in Ionic 3.

 Dependencies :